carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 only directories does not need the ``lit.local.cfg`` file.
 Read the :doc:`Lit documentation <CommandGuide/lit>` for more information.

-The ``llvm-runtests`` function looks at each file that is passed to it and gathers any lines together that match "RUN:".
-These are the "RUN" lines that specify how the test is to be run.
-So, each test script must contain RUN lines if it is to do anything.
-If there are no RUN lines, the ``llvm-runtests`` function will issue an error and the test will fail.
+Each test file must contain lines starting with "RUN:" that tell :program:`lit` how to run it.
+If there are no RUN lines, :program:`lit` will issue an error while running a test.

 RUN lines are specified in the comments of the test program using the keyword ``RUN`` followed by a colon, and lastly the command (pipeline) to execute.
-Together, these lines form the "script" that ``llvm-runtests`` executes to run the test case.
+Together, these lines form the "script" that :program:`lit` executes to run the test case.
 The syntax of the RUN lines is similar to a shell's syntax for pipelines including I/O redirection and variable substitution.
 However, even though these lines may *look* like a shell script, they are not.
-RUN lines are interpreted directly by the Tcl ``exec`` command.
-They are never executed by a shell.
-Consequently the syntax differs from normal shell script syntax in a few ways.
+RUN lines are interpreted by :program:`lit`.
+Consequently, the syntax differs from shell in a few ways.
 You can specify as many RUN lines as needed.

-lit performs substitution on each RUN line to replace LLVM tool names with the full paths to the executable built for each tool (in
-$(LLVM\_OBJ\_ROOT)/$(BuildMode)/bin).
-This ensures that lit does not invoke any stray LLVM tools in the user's path during testing.
+:program:`lit` performs substitution on each RUN line to replace LLVM tool names with the full paths to the executable built for each tool (in ``$(LLVM_OBJ_ROOT)/$(BuildMode)/bin)``.
+This ensures that :program:`lit` does not invoke any stray LLVM tools in the user's path during testing.

 Each RUN line is executed on its own, distinct from other lines unless its last character is ``\``.
 This continuation character causes the RUN